 1.4 Bullying behaviour is always unacceptable and will not be tolerated at the College because:

-- it is harmful to the person who is bullied, and to those who engage in bullying behaviour, and those who support them, and can in some cases lead to lasting psychological damage and even suicide;
+- it is harmful to the person who is bullied, to those who engage in bullying behaviour and those who support them, and can in some cases lead to lasting psychological damage including suicide;

-2.1 Meaning: Bullying is behaviour which hurts or causes distress by taking unfair advantage of another person in some way, making him or her feel uncomfortable or threatened.
+2.1 Meaning: Bullying is a form of abusive behaviour, psychological or physical, which hurts or causes distress by taking unfair advantage of another person in some way, making the victim feel uncomfortable or threatened.
 Bullying may be:

-· exclusionary behaviour – intimidating, isolating or excluding a person from a group;
+- exclusionary – intimidating, isolating or excluding a person from a group;

 Bullying may also be: